 Ready to get overcaffeinated on matcha green tea?
-I’ve gathered 18 of the best places to eat and drink the tasty green stuff New York City.
+I’ve gathered some of the best places to eat and drink the tasty green stuff in New York City.

 A Japanese bakery in Tribeca where I like to get their delicious iced matcha latte and grab some savory baked goods and desserts like the rolled matcha crepe.